Quantifying riskFrom color scales to probabilities and ranges

 In the lab, the length of an ant could be reported as 1.2 cm plus or minus 0.1 cm, which yields an interval: the real size of the ant is somewhere between 1.1 and 1.3 cm.
 There might also be some error due to random mistakes or improper use of the measuring device, so we can assign a confidence of, say, 90%, to this measurement.
 Observations reduce the uncertainty in a quantitative way.
 At first, we might have estimated the length of the ant to be between, say, 0.5 and 3 centimeters, with 60% confidence.
 After measurement, we have less uncertainty.

-Furthermore, events like the ones in security need to be time-framed.
+Furthermore, events like these need to be time-framed.
 It doesn’t make much sense to ask "how likely is it that our organization suffers a major data breach?" because, given unlimited time and resources, it is almost certain to happen.
-Plus, we probably don’t care if it were to happen eons from now, when mankind might not even exist.
+Plus, we probably don’t care if it were to happen eons from now.
 We need to set a reasonable time frame, like a year.
 Once we achieve a result such as

 There is a 40% chance of suffering a successful denial of service lasting more than 8 hours in the next year.